-Before the game, Georgetown head coach John Thompson told Ewing, “everything that comes to the rim, take it back, take it back” (ESPN’s Requiem For The Big East).
+Before the game, Georgetown head coach John Thompson told Ewing, “Everything that comes to the rim, take it back, take it back” (ESPN’s Requiem For The Big East).

 He was instructing his freshman center to reject every single North Carolina shot, even if it meant doing something illegal that would result in two free points for the opposing team.

-He wanted Ewing to seem so imposing, so much larger than life, that he was willing to sacrifice a few points on the scoreboard to gain a few points in the mental game.
+He wanted Ewing to seem so imposing, so much larger than life that he was willing to sacrifice a few points on the scoreboard to gain a few points in the mental game.

 Rejection Feels Like A Punch In The Face

-Thompson later said that, “kids don’t remember goaltending calls.
+Thompson later said that “kids don’t remember goaltending calls.
 They remember getting their shot blocked.”

 In the first half, North Carolina’s rejection was taking its toll.
-Georgetown led 32-31 at halftime and the game’s announcers kept commenting on how intimidating Ewing appeared and how tentatively UNC was playing.
+Georgetown led 32-31 at halftime, and the game’s announcers kept commenting on how intimidating Ewing appeared and how tentatively UNC was playing.

-You have to wonder what was going Jordan’s mind at halftime.
+You have to wonder what was going on in Jordan’s mind at halftime.
 It was clear that Ewing was causing a lot of pain.
 And remember, this was the type of pain we remember vividly and frequently.
 It is not an overstatement to say the first half was a traumatic experience for the 18-year-old Jordan.